zonxa/seal/Design.md

 ### Overview

 The system uses a cryptographic primitive called *Identity-Based Encryption (IBE)* to encrypt the stored data.
-This detail is hidden from the developer, as Seal is oblivious to the data it stores.
+This detail is hidden from the developers and users, as Seal is oblivious to the data it stores.

 An [IBE scheme](https://en.wikipedia.org/wiki/Identity-based_encryption) consists of the following algorithms:
 - `Setup`: Generates a master secret key `msk` and a master public key `mpk`.